 When I reflect on my life I see that I always had a reason to wake up...

 When I was lost the reason was very superficial, useless for me, for the community and for my family.
 I used to wake up for dating, to ride my car, to make more money, to party, to see my friends, to go shopping, to watch my cartoons, to play video games.
-Don't get me wrong, I am not saying that all those behaviors are wrong.
-It is part of life to do them, but when I just to wake up only for that my life had no purpose.
+This was not adding value to anybody.
 But the truth is that there was always a reason for me to wake up.

 You can imagine how difficult my day was.
 I joined the club of, “Not another Monday” and “Thank God it’s Friday.”
 There was no desire or passion toward any of those activities.
 I was a zombie.
 Think about it: How fulfilling can it be having a fast car?
 Or beating the game for the 50th time, or never finding the right girl because the cause was me?
 Or partying?
 Or shopping?
 Or watching cartoons?
 That was the ecstasy of my life.
 It’s true that many of these things would help me to wake up and I would find some joy in doing them, but soon it would dissipate, leaving me empty.